nitoba/profile-website/README.md

 - [Live Preview](https://profile-website-murex.vercel.app/)

-Remembering that you need to have a [Figma](http://figma.com/) account to access it.

 ## 📝 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.